 All Weave rugs are made from natural fibres that can result in shedding and pilling.
-This is a natural characteristic and the removal of any loose fibres can be rectified with regular vacuuming and with a good quality vacuum cleaner with a flat head attachment to avoid agitating the fibres.
+This is a natural characteristic, and the removal of any loose fibres can be rectified with regular vacuuming and with a good quality vacuum cleaner that has a flat head attachment to avoid agitating the fibres.

 The amount a rug sheds or pills can alter due to traffic, moving furniture, vacuuming or other mechanical agitation.
 Rugs should be regularly rotated to ensure even wear.

-If your rug contains any viscose, follow this care instruction.
+If your rug contains any viscose or bamboo silk, follow this care instruction.

 Sun exposure for extended periods of time may cause fading.
 We recommend regularly rotating your rug to minimise colour change.

 Pop-ups are another completely normal characteristic of flat-woven rugs.
-A pop up is simply a loose thread.
-Remembering that our rugs are all handwoven as a craftsman weaves the yarn back and forth across the loom at some point he'll run out of yarn.
-In all carpet & rug weaving these threads are tucked in as the new piece of yarn is started.
-A pop up is simply when this very end of the yarn works its way loose.
-They should not be considered a fault or a reason for return.
-Pop-ups can either be left alone gently cut off or pushed back into the structure of the rug.
+A pop-up is simply a loose thread.
+Our rugs are all handwoven where a craftsman weaves the yarn back and forth across the loom until they run out of yarn.
+In all carpet and rug weaving, these threads are tucked in as the new piece of yarn is started.
+Basically, a pop-up is when the very end of the yarn works its way loose.
+They should not be considered a fault, or a reason for return.
+Pop-ups can either be left alone, gently cut off, or pushed back into the structure of the rug.

 At Weave, we proudly align with companies that have the same passion, drive and ethical standards in the product and service they offer, which is why we exclusively recommend Premium Surface Protection for their rug protection formulas: MicroSeal and Fiber ProTector.